Broken Covenant of Calebais

 From Project: Redcap

-(Redirected from Broken Covenant of Calebais (revised edition))
+(Redirected from Broken Covenant of Calebais (fifth edition))

 |Author(s):||Jonathan Tweet and Mark Rein·Hagen; revised by Erik Dahl|

 The Broken Covenant of Calebais is the first scenario ever published for Ars Magica.
 It is widely regarded as a classic.
 It was originally printed for First Edition, was later revised for Second Edition, and in 2004 was significantly revised for ArM5 by Erik Dahl.